Page updated 15th June 2018

 We move on to 1964, when the bars were significantly altered and a car park added at the rear.
 Changing times meant changing the pub, which became a restaurant and a wine bar for a time.
 It finally closed on 4th May 2006, bringing to an end, more than 500 years of history in Alphington.
 It had been for sale for three months, at a price of £360,000, without a buyer.
 For the last session, the manager Matt Adolpho opened at 12 noon and was reported to say they would "just keep going until we are dry".

-In July 2007 permission was given to convert the Admiral Vernon into seven affordable homes.
+In July 2007 permission was given to convert the Admiral Vernon into seven affordable homes named the Admiral Vernon Court.
 The building was granted a Grade 2 listing by English heritage in January of the same year.

 Some past landlords of the Admiral Vernon.